Q: What if I have a question that is not on this page?

 Q: Can I turn becoming a scribe into a career?

 A: Yes.
 While most scribes move on to fulfill other professional goals, many scribes have found that the experience and income received justifies choosing becoming a medical scribe as a career.
-These individuals become chief scribes within their department, then project leaders and regional managers often earning annual compensation packages starting at $75,000+.
+These individuals become chief scribes within their department, then move onto fulfilling careers as account and implementation managers.

 Q: What are the qualifications to become a scribe?